 The Beaches of Encinitas Through the Years

-We will now start our tour of the beaches of Encinitas beginning at the most northern beach, Grandview Beach.
+We will now start our tour of the beaches of Encinitas, beginning at the most northern Beach, Grandview Beach.

-This beach is narrow, so it is very dependent on the tide.
+This Beach is narrow, so it is very dependent on the tide.
 There are no restrooms here, but Carlsbad’s South Ponto beach is less than a mile walk north if you need to go.

-This beach is one of the leading neighborhood beaches in the area that has an iconic narrow switchback dirt path that turns three times against the bluff before reaching the bottom.
+This beach is one of the leading neighborhood beaches in the area, with an iconic narrow switchback dirt path that turns three times against the bluff before reaching the bottom.